 8) Full liability insurance with a coverage value of $1,000,000 (venue may require this).

 9) Travel expenses with in 100 miles of the 20009 zip code.

 1) Eight channel audio mixer for perfect balanced sound.

 2) Two ultra high quality wireless analogue microphones (you choose: hand held, stand mounted, head set or jacket clip on).

-4) Pre-processional, processional and recessional music.
+4) Pre-processional, processional and recessional music for weddings.

 6) Feedback suppressor for highly reverberant rooms.

 7) An understanding of acoustics and audio engineering that avoids problems to start with.

 1) Two dedicated speakers for even coverage and consistent volume.